My Two Cents’ Worth

 Immunisations are safe, a sign of solidarity and reasonable.
 As long as children die for example from measles, we have not done our job: to completely prevent avoidable diseases.
 For all of us, vaccinations are not only a personal protective measure but they also offer a protection for the general public and the population as a whole.

-This entry was posted in Uncategorized and tagged awareness, European Immunisation Week, mmunisations, preventative health, preventative medicine, vaccination, vaccine.
+This entry was posted in Blog and tagged awareness, European Immunisation Week, mmunisations, preventative health, preventative medicine, vaccination, vaccine.
 Bookmark the permalink.